UKLLC/Guidebook/ukllc_book/docs/LPS_data/LPS_introduction.md

 # LPS in the UK LLC partnership
+>Last modified: 19 Jun 2025

-<div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>The UK has a world-leading portfolio of around 100 longitudinal population studies (LPS), which have collected detailed phenotypic and biological information on over three million members of the UK public. </strong></div>
+<div style="background-color: rgba(0, 178, 169, 0.3); padding: 5px; border-radius: 5px;"><strong>The UK has a world-leading portfolio of around 100 Longitudinal Population Studies (LPS), which have collected detailed phenotypic and biological information on over three million members of the UK public. </strong></div>
 <br>
->Last modified: 03 Jun 2025

 ## Introduction
 Data collected by LPS include in-depth measures of physical and mental health, lifestyle, environmental and socio-economic measures, alongside biological samples.